-Particulars Sitting Fees per Meeting upto Feb 2021 Sitting Fees per meeting from May 2021 Board Meeting ₹ 60,000/- ₹ 75,000/- Audit Committee ₹ 20,000/- ₹ 25,000/- Nomination and Remuneration Committee ₹ 20,000/- ₹ 25,000/- Stakeholders' Relationship Committee ₹ 20,000/- ₹ 25,000/- Independent Directors Committee ₹ 20,000/- ₹ 25,000/- Corporate Social Responsibility Committee ₹ 20,000/- ₹ 25,000/-
+, · ·

+Particulars Sitting Fees per meeting

+Board Meeting ₹ 75,000/-

+Audit Committee ₹ 25,000/-

+Nomination and Remuneration Committee ₹ 25,000/-

+Stakeholders' Relationship Committee ₹ 25,000/-

+Independent Directors Committee ₹ 25,000/-

+Corporate Social Responsibility Committee ₹ 25,000/-

 The Board considered the performance of the Non-Executive Directors based on their attendance and contribution at the Board and Committee meetings.
 The Company also reimburses the out-of-pocket expenses incurred by the Directors for attending the meetings.